miracuse/miracuse.github.io/docs/classes/mage/magic.md

 ### Kit Usage Examples

-> **Tip**: Mana boxes can be used to supercharge a Talisman kit, or to combine two Talismans for a complex spell.
+> **Tip**: Mana boxes can be spent to enhance a Talisman kit, or to combine two Talismans for a complex spell.

 ##### Talisman of Fire